 A- Clean the under-side of the contact pin

 B- Clean the button firing pin

 D- Clean the inside of all of the tubes, not just the one shown in the picture

 E- Clean threads on both sides on all of the tubes

 F- Clean the outside of all of the tubes

-While you're cleaning away, clean the bottom threads of your RDAs to ensure it makes strong contact with your mechanical mod
+While you're cleaning away, clean the bottom threads of your RDA/RBA to ensure ultimate conductivity with your mechanical mod's atomizer contact pin.